Tree diagnosis and Tree Management Plan

 When visual examination at the foot of the tree proves to be limited, a more thorough diagnosis is necessary.
 An expert is then needed to detect mechanical problems (cavities which are difficult to visualise with the naked eye, weakened anchorage possibly caused by a lignivorous fungi etc) that can make the tree dangerous.

-We collaborate with several recognised experts and we can advise you on those qualified to carry out in-depth tree diagnoses, as needed which includes:
+We collaborate with several recognised experts and we can advise you on those qualified to carry out in-depth tree diagnosis, as needed which includes:

 - Resistograph drilling to evaluate the residual wall of healthy wood (PRBS),